dfinity/eslint-config-oisy-wallet/README.md

 > [!NOTE]
 > This is necessary because the `eslint-plugin-local-rules` plugin we use for custom rules requires a file located at the root and does not offer any customizable location option.

-## 🔧 Overriding or Disabling Rules
+## 🔧 Overriding, Enabling, or Disabling Rules

 You can override or disable any of the rules provided by this configuration — including custom **local rules** — just like you would with any ESLint config.